EMBL-EBI-SUBS/api-tester/README.md

 The AAP service (Authentication, Authorisation and Profile) provides a central repository for identities (Authentication), group management/permissions via domains (Authorisation) and attributes (Profile).

 ### Properties
-To run the API tests a couple of properties are required, the others will default to point at the current USI development deployment and can be overridden by defining an `application.properties` file in the project root.
+To run the API tests a couple of properties are required, the others will default to point at the current USI development deployment and can be overridden by defining an `application.properties` file in the project parent directory.
 You can find an example properties file [here](application.properties.example).

 The AAP authentication credentials are the only required properties, without which the tests will NOT be able to run.